This post may contain affiliate links. Please read our disclosure policy.

 Instant Pot Method:

-• Salt and pepper and pieces of beef and nestle into the sauce.
+2. Season the beef with salt and pepper and nestle into the sauce.

-• Close the lid and turn the valve at the top so that it is sealed.
-Press the ‘manual’ button, then set the time to 45 minutes.
-Walk away from the IP and let it do it’s thing.
+3. Close the lid and turn the valve at the top so that it is sealed.
+Press the ‘manual’ button and set the timer to 45 minutes.

-• When the cook time is complete, manually release the pressure by carefully turning the valve to vent.
-Allow all the of the steam to release (this takes a few minutes) before carefully opening the IP.
+4. When the cook time is complete, manually release the pressure by carefully turning the valve to vent.
+Allow all the of the steam to release before carefully opening the Instant Pot.
 Using two forks, shred the beef.

 Nutrition